-FRED M. HALE BUSINESS BUILDING, occupied in the fall of 1989, is the former home of the Fred M. Hale School of Business.
+FRED M. HALE BUSINESS BUILDING, occupied in the fall of 1989, houses the Fred M. Hale School of Business.
 Central to the building is its large multipurpose lecture hall.

-THE GREAT COMMISSION CENTER is approximately 23,000 square feet and reflects the institution's adopted Classical Georgian Collegiate architecture.
+THE GREAT COMMISSION CENTER, is approximately 23,000 square feet and reflects the institution's adopted Classical Georgian Collegiate architecture.
 Completed in 2023, it stands at the forefront of the ETBU campus.
-The Great Commission Center features both large and mediumsized classrooms, conference meeting rooms, and dedicated student study spaces.
-It is home to the Fred M. Hale School of Business, Career Planning and Great Commission Program.
-HARVEY DANIEL BRUCE HALL, completed in 1956, is a two-story brick structure of Georgian colonial design.
-Originally a library and administrative center, it has been renovated to provide offices and classrooms for the Department of Teacher Education, Online Education, and the Office of Graduate Programs.
+The Great Commission Center features both large and medium-sized classrooms, conference meeting rooms, and dedicated student study spaces.
+It is home to the Fred Hale School of Business, Career Planning and Great Commission Program.

+HARVEY DANIEL BRUCE HALL, completed in 1956, is a two-story brick structure of

+Georgian colonial design.
+Originally a library and administrative center, it has been renovated to provide offices and classrooms for the Department of Teacher Education.